garikAsplund/garik.codes/src/routes/blog/Space.md

 Say hello to the [RAD750](https://en.wikipedia.org/wiki/RAD750), the poster child for bureaucratic space development.

 Rad-hard components are **spendy, heavy, and outdated**.
 The RAD750 weighs anywhere from 500 to 1500 grams depending on the model.
-It also costs about a $300,000.
+It also costs about $300,000.
 And then, in terms of performance, it's like having some hardware from a 90s laptop.
 Yikes.

 Still, the RAD750 can be found on popular and important missions spanning two decades: